henrikengstrom/akka-meetup-sthlm/README.md

 The _betting service_ should be able to function without any available _betting processor_, i.e. should it receive bet(s) before the _betting processor_ has
 registered it should keep these bets locally and send them as soon as a _betting processor_ becomes available.

 Sometimes your servers crash(!) and therefore you should design with this in mind.
-Sending too many, read 121, bets to the _betting processor_ will cause it to crash.
+Sending too many bets to the _betting processor_ will cause it (the JVM) to crash.
 It is an essential part of this kata to make sure that the _betting service_ can handle such a crash.

 We will provide some alternative implementations to show how to solve the different tasks/assignments raised in the code (see comments in provided code).